humdrum-tools/vhv-documentation/filters/dissonant/index.md

 [http://verovio.humdrum.org/?k=ey&file=tmp&filter=extract%20-ikern%7cdissonant](http://verovio.humdrum.org/?k=ey&file=tmp&filter=extract%20-ikern%7cdissonant)

-### JRP dissonant tool ###
+## JRP dissonant tool ##

-Work pages on the Josquin Research Project website have links to VHV for the current work to view the dissonant labelling analysis.
+Work pages on the Josquin Research Project website have links to VHV for the current work to view the dissonant labeling analysis.
 For example the page:

 [http://josquin.stanford.edu/work/?id=Jos2801](http://josquin.stanford.edu/work/?id=Jos2801)

 Contains a button labeled "Dissonant" on the bottom left side of the page.
-Clicking on that button will load the score for the current page into VHV and do an online anaysis of the dissonant labels.
+Clicking on that button will load the score for the current page into VHV and do an online analysis of the dissonant labels.

 ### Non-notational output ###